npinheir/Libft/README.md

 A library is a very handy tool which will follow you throughout all your coding career.
 You can litteraly view it as a book containing all sorts of usefull function you can acces whenever you want.

 Pretty handy don't you think ?
-By adding custom fuction is your library you are making sure you never have to overwrite them when you need it !
+By adding custom function is your library you are making sure you never have to overwrite them when you need it !
 It is also a good idea to keep adding basic functions in it in order to make your own library as powerfull as possible.

 You will be able to use your custom libft library in other projects so make sure to make it as strong as possible because it is a powerfull toolkit.